Do you ever have a project that just sort of magically turns out perfectly? Yeah, me neither.

 The screws I used to install the pulls were a really bright brass color, so I dabbed some brown craft paint (“raw umber” to be exact) onto them after I had put them in – it matched perfectly!

 Finally, I buffed the whole thing until it had a nice sheen.
 I really love how the wax makes it look so “finished” and nice.

 And here is the finished piece!

-You can always start over: that pesky panel on the top drawer turned out to be a huge pain.
+- You can always start over if you need to.
+That pesky panel on the top drawer turned out to be a huge pain.
 I think because of the shape of it, I just had a really hard time getting an even finish on the paint.
 Then when I applied the wash, it was even worse.
 I ended up sanding it down quite a bit and repainting and rewashing the whole drawer.
 I’m still not completely happy with it — I think it looks slightly different from the rest of the piece.
-Maybe I’ll go back and add more whitewash to the front eventually.
+Maybe I’ll go back and add more whitewash to the front eventually… but probably not 😉

 What do you think?
 This project turned out to be VERY rewarding.
-I can’t stop looking at it.
+Over two years later, I’m still in love!